 "Harmless?"
 Hermione snorted, "there is nothing harmless about a cannon-ball sized rock colliding with a human skull."

 "I'm sure he'll take care of himself.
 Now, thanks to you blocking me from getting my books and going to class, like the bully that you are, I've missed out on Charms," said Draco with a dramatic sigh.
 Hermione smiled briefly, despite the fact that they'd just been arguing and that she was still adamantly against what he was doing.
-She still couldn't get over how differently his mind worked and how differently he saw things in comparison to her – which was probably yet another quality which made him all the more intriguing.
+She still couldn't get over how differently his mind worked and how differently he saw things in comparison to her, which was yet another quality which made him all the more intriguing.
 There was a lengthy pause in which they both momentarily forgot about the argument, forgot about Harry, Hogwarts and the world, and were about to embrace.
-It was short-lived however, as Hermione cut herself out of it and thought as her rational self again.
+It was short lived however, as Hermione cut herself out of it and thought rationally again.

 "Well he's my best friend, and if he gets hurt I'll never forgive you," she said firmly.
 Draco seemed disappointed when the subject returned to Harry again, but nodded nonetheless.

 "Yes, I understand that as well, but..."
 Hermione sighed, not knowing what to say or where to go from there.
 There was simply no way of agreeing in the situation that they were in.
+Their friends hated each other, and they were inevitably stuck in between.
 All they could really do was agree to disagree, let the inevitable happen and aim to not let anything like this happen again in the future.

 "Honestly, if she really did ruin her own potion, then she deserved what happened to her," said Parvati loudly, causing Harry to cringe as he knew it would somehow backfire on him.

-"She might end up in St. Mungo's thanks to Potter, so how about you shut!"
-Blaise said furiously, shooting daggers at Parvati who blushed slightly.
+"She might end up in St. Mungo's thanks to Potter, so how about you think before you speak!"
+Blaise said furiously, shooting daggers at Parvati.

-"It wasn't Harry's fault; he even offered to drink it if she got cold feet.
+"It wasn't Harry's fault, he even offered to drink it if she got cold feet.
 I think if we look at it objectively, they were both in the wrong," said Padma, as though she were writing an essay on the topic.
-This enflamed Blaise even further.
+This inflamed Blaise even further.

-"Well it does, because it was her decision to drink the potion, nobody forced her, thus it's nobody else's fault," Padma replied.
+"Well it does, because it was her decision to drink the potion, nobody forced her, so it's nobody else's fault," Padma replied.